 Students at Valley City State University are free to organize and join associations to promote their common interests.
 Student organizations wishing to be affiliated with Valley City State University must form and operate in compliance with university policy.
 The following is a guide pertaining to the formation and operation of student organizations.
 I. Student Organization Recognition Procedure

-- temporary right to reserve university facilities.
+1. Temporary right to reserve university facilities.

-- temporary right to publicize meetings.
+2.Temporary right to publicize meetings.

-- a. a current copy of the organization constitution.
+a.
+A current copy of the organization constitution.

 c.
 The name of an adviser updated annually.
 II.
 Rights of Recognized Student Organizations

 a.
 Recognized organizations are entitled to the following rights:

-- comply with all applicable laws and university policies and regulations.
+c.
+Comply with all applicable laws and university policies and regulations.

-- monitor the academic progress of the members, and require a minimum of a 2.00 cumulative GPA for all officers of the organization.
+d.
+Monitor the academic progress of the members, and require a minimum of a 2.00 cumulative GPA for all officers of the organization.

 Student organizations in violation of university rules are subject to the same sanctions as are individual students according to The Student Code of Conduct.
 Included are suspension or revocation of recognition.
 Procedures for the handling of disciplinary cases are outlined in The Student Code of Conduct.